Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: Learning for a fully observed network

-The above assumption is satisfied by a large class of networks including: \begin{itemize} \item Tree topologies (undirected connected graph with no cycles).
-We will focus on this class of networks in Section IV. \item Loopy topologies where every loop has size greater than four.
-This is again common in infrastructure networks such as power and gas grids, as the practical loop size is much greater than four. \end{itemize}
+Assumption \ref{ass:atmost1} is not necessary when all the interdependencies in (\ref{eqn:cyclo_LDM}) are strictly real-valued, a scenario presented in \cite{doddi2019exact}.
+The above assumption is satisfied by a large class of directed graphs, such as with (i) tree topologies (undirected connected graph with no cycles), (ii) loopy topologies, with every loop has a size greater than four.
+Such networks are common in infrastructure networks such as power and gas grids, as the practical loop size is much greater than four.
+If Assumption \ref{ass:atmost1} is not satisfied, then the reconstructed topology would contain spurious edges that are restricted to within two-hop distance from a node in $\mathcal{G}.$

-In order to prune the spurious edges from the reconstructed $\mathcal{G}_M,$ we propose the following theorem.